 Canker in Chickens

-Canker in chickens is a widespread parasitic disease known for its cheesy yellowish patches in the back of a chicken's mouth.
-Severe strains of the parasite can cause a devastating disease.
+Canker in chickens is a widespread parasitic disease known for its cheesy yellowish patches in the back of a chicken’s mouth, ranging from mild to severe.
+Extreme strains of the parasite can cause a devastating disease.
 Luckily enough, there is medication available.

 Let’s look at canker in chickens and how to deal with it.